datastax/cassandra-data-apis/graphql/README.md

 100 values.

-The `pageState` is return in the data result of queries.
+The `pageState` is returned in the data result of queries.
 It is a marker that can be passed to subsequent queries to get the following page.

 ``` graphql
 query {